James Van Fleet: Activities after the Korean War

 Van Fleet commanded the 8th Army until 11 February 1953, when he was relieved by General Maxwell Taylor.
 Before he left Korea, during a 19 January 1953 speech on the steps of the Korean Capitol Building, Van Fleet said, "I shall come back.
 You have made me a part of you.
 I know you are a part of me.
 I shall not ask you to give me back my heart.
 I leave it with you."

 He retired from the Army at the end of March at the age of 61.

-He appeared on 26 July 1953, episode of What's My Line?
+He appeared on an episode of What's My Line? on 26 July 1953.
+Van Fleet participated in the dedication ceremonies for the Sunshine Skyway Bridge which were held in 1954.

 Van Fleet made significant efforts to fundraise and advocate for Korea-US ties after the war.
 He was chairman of the American-Korean Foundation (AFK) in the 1950s.
 And in 1957, Van Fleet was one of five signers of the Certificate of Incorporation of The Korea Society, the first nonprofit organization in the United States dedicated to the promotion of friendly relations between the peoples of the United States and Korea.

 In May 1962, he was invited by ROK President Park Chung Hee to visit Korea again.
 He returned to the US on 1 June 1962, and gave a speech called "The Miracle on the Han", in which he said:

 I have been to Korea many times, each time agreeably surprised by the hard-working, skilled and intelligent labor force.
 This time I found it well-organized and dedicated.
 The military government has brought about security, stability, progress, and a moral rebirth.
 This is what I call “The Miracle on the Han.”

 [...]
 I shall not soon forget the beauty of their mountains and their valleys, the smiles and voices of their children, the hospitality and warmth of their homes.
 It is my other home, and I shall go back.

 — The Miracle on the Han, Luncheon Meeting, Los Angeles World Affairs Council, 1 June 1962, VFPF, Van Fleet Foundation, Hobe Sound, FL, pp. 10-11.